-Political science, the systematic and rigorous study of government, public policy and the political behavior of individuals, groups, and institutions, is becoming increasingly crucial in a complex and controversial world.
-Most social, economic and moral issues have political implications, and governmental policy affects most aspects of daily life.
-The goal of the Associate in Arts in Political Science for transfer degree (ADT) is to provide students with an understanding of the American political system and other political systems within the context of global forces, international conflicts, ideological systems and diversity.
-Courses in this degree are designed to introduce students to the field of political science and the primary subfields of political science, and to equip students with the specialized research and analytical skills necessary to examine political issues.
-This analytical framework will familiarize students with the more generalized problem-solving skills sufficient to allow them to make valuable contributions to any vocation or enterprise they pursue.
+Political science, the systematic and rigorous study of government, public policy and of the political behavior of individuals, groups, and institutions, is becoming increasingly crucial in a complex and controversial world.
+Most social, economic and moral issues have political implications; and governmental policy affects most aspects of daily life.
+The goal of the Associate of Arts Degree in Political Science transfer is to provide students with an understanding of the American political system and other political systems within the context of global forces, international conflicts, ideological systems and diversity.
+Courses in this major are designed to introduce students to the field of political science and the primary subfields of political science and to equip students with specialized research and analytical skills necessary to examine political issues.
+This analytical framework will familiarize students with more generalized problem-solving skills sufficient to allow them to make valuable contributions to any vocation or enterprise they pursue.
+Students will be prepared for a baccalaureate degree in Political Science.